We may earn income from links in this post. Please read this Disclosure for details.

 With spring on the horizon, it’s time to start thinking about travel to Europe.
-For me, it’s also a time to reflect on the amazing experiences I’ve had in Europe in the past and to plan for future travels.
+For me, it’s also a time to reflect on the amazing experiences I’ve had in cities such as Seville, Venice and Florence in the past, and to plan for future travels.

 One collection of experiences quickly rises to the top.
 Over the past few years, I’ve been lucky enough to participate in Luxury Gold escorted journeys to Italy, Spain and Portugal while researching stories for several online and print publications.